 These voluntary disruptions include cluster upgrades, an updated deployment template, or accidentally deleting a pod.

 The involuntary disruptions can be mitigated by using multiple replicas of your pods in a deployment.
 Running multiple nodes in the AKS cluster also helps with these involuntary disruptions.
 For voluntary disruptions, Kubernetes provides pod disruption budgets that let the cluster operator define a minimum available or maximum unavailable resource count.
-These pod disruption budgets let you plan for how deployments or replica sets respond when a voluntary disruption event occurs.
+These pod disruption budgets allow you to plan, how deployments or replica sets respond when a voluntary disruption event occurs.

 If a cluster is to be upgraded or a deployment template updated, the Kubernetes scheduler makes sure additional pods are scheduled on other nodes before the voluntary disruption events can continue.
 The scheduler waits before a node is rebooted until the defined number of pods are successfully scheduled on other nodes in the cluster.